-Presently, the penetration of medical devices in India is very low, therefore, under the Medical Electronics and Health Informatics Programme, the government encourages the businesses, R&D institutions and academia to use innovation and new technology to develop new systems as well as to bring down costs of technology and make it more accessible.
+Presently, the penetration of medical devices in India is very low, therefore, under the Medical Electronics and Health Informatics Programme, the government encourages the businesses, R&D institutions and academia to use innovation and new technology to bring down costs of technology and make it more accessible.

 Ministry has sponsored many R&D projects in the area of Medical Electronics & Health Informatics.
 A few of these technologies have already been transferred to potential manufacturers for commercial production.
 These include 6MeV Linear Accelerator (LINAC), Closed Loop Anesthesia Delivery System (CLADS) & Microwave Disinfection System for Hospital Waste.
 Under the aegis of MeitY, 6 MeV Medical LINAC machines used for radiation therapy in cancer patients has been installed at Mahatma Gandhi Institute of Medical Sciences, Wardha(Maharashtra); Cancer Institute, Adyar, Chennai (Tamil Nadu) & Institute Head & Neck Oncology, Indore (Madhya Pradesh); Amrawati Cancer Hospital, Amrawati (Maharashtra).

-The following are the broad thrust areas identified under Medical Electronics & Health Informatics
+Identified thrust areas of Medical Electronics & Health Informatics

 - Medical and Imaging equipment, including MRI.